 For certain long term visas, the Israeli government requires all foreign nationals to provide a criminal record and single status certificate.

 The Embassy can provide a single status certificate in the form of administering an oath / affirmation.

 Criminal records need to be obtained from the UK or ordered online through Disclosure Scotland.
 Note this document is required to be legalized with an Apostille Stamp in order for the Israeli authorities to accept it.

 Notarial and documentary services

 Information about certain legal documents available at the British Embassy in Tel Aviv.

-- Witnessing a signature
+- Booking an appointment to witness a signature

-- Certifying a passport or UK document
+- Book an appointment to certify a passport or UK document

-- Administering an oath or affirmation
+- Book an appointment to administer an oath or affirmation.

 Please note important changes to notarial and documentary services.